oroinc/documentation/backend/entities-data-management/search/configuration.rst

 Configuration
 =============

-OroSearchBundle provides options that can be used to customize the search functionality.
+OroSearchBundle provides options that you can use to customize the search functionality.

 System Configuration
 --------------------

-All configuration data is placed in the configuration under alias ``oro_search``.
+All configuration data is placed in the configuration under the alias ``oro_search``.
 Let us look at the configuration example:

 .. code-block:: none